Abstract Painting Tips

 The challenging scenario is to deconstruct the reality that you see.
 It can be intimidating to get started, but for those who put their fear aside and forge ahead, it’s usually an exhilarating experience.

-I personally believe that abstract paintings are best executed after you’ve already learned the fundamentals of painting and understand the elements and principles of design.
+Abstract paintings are best executed after you’ve already learned the fundamentals of painting and understand the elements and principles of design.